Scar Camouflage FAQ

 1. Raised/keloid scars.

-2. Fresh, unstable, or still-healing scars.
+2. Fresh, unstable, or scars less than a year old.

 3. Clients with certain skin conditions, infections, or who are pregnant/breastfeeding.